What is COIL?

 - Design comparative and collaborative activities

-- Select methodology and technology
+- Select methodology and technology tools for collaboration

 - Monitor student work and learning